kurtamohler/spacetimelib/doc/source/start-here.md

-# Getting Started
+# Start here

 ## Welcome to SpacetimeLib

 SpacetimeLib is an open source Python library for special relativity physics.
-You can use it for things like solving textbook special relativity problems and creating physics simulations that follow relativistic principles like time dilation, length contraction, and the relativity of simultaneity.
+You can use it for things like solving textbook special relativity problems and creating physics simulations that exhibit relativistic effects like time dilation, length contraction, and the relativity of simultaneity.

-This document describes the main concepts required to start using SpacetimeLib.
-A few of the fundamental ideas of special relativity are explained briefly, but we will not start from the very beginning or do any derivations--there are many exising resources for that.
+This page describes the main concepts, terminology, and library features required to start using SpacetimeLib.
+A few of the basic ideas of special relativity are explained briefly, but we will not start from the very beginning or do any derivations--there are many exising resources for that.
 (TODO: Create and link to page with recommended learning resources)

-Readers who haven't studied special relativity before can probably learn a little bit by reading some of this document.
-However, it is recommended to have a basic prior understanding of the subject.
-If you know how to calculate Lorentz transformations with one spatial dimension, then you probably know enough, or almost enough, to learn everything in this document.
+Readers who haven't studied special relativity before may learn something by reading this page and experimenting with SpacetimeLib in the interactive Python CLI.
+However, it would certainly be helpful to have a basic understanding of the subject.
+If you know how to calculate Lorentz transformations with one spatial dimension, then you probably know enough to understand everything in this document.

 ## Installing SpacetimeLib